 (4) It shall not be a defence to a prosecution for an offence relating to the sale of liquor for a person to allege that a licence purporting to authorise the sale was transferred to that person unless the licensing authority has notified that person that approval to the transfer of the licence to that person has been granted.

-[Section 118 amended by No. 73 of 2006 s.
+[Section 118 amended: No. 73 of 2006 s.
 110; No. 56 of 2010 s.
 69.]

 119. Unlicensed premises etc., offences as to